Marketing To Millennials: 10 Steps To Winning Younger Customers’ Trust

-Millennials are a demographic that has profoundly propelled the new age of digital growth, which in turn has changed marketing practices and the retail industry.
+Millennial customers are a demographic that has profoundly propelled the new age of digital growth, which in turn has changed marketing strategies and practices and the retail industry.

-As noted earlier, with a projected $1.4 trillion increase in spending power for the next year, millennials hold greater spending power now than any other generation before or after it.
+As noted earlier, with an estimated $1.4 trillion spent in 2020, millennials hold greater spending power now than any other generation before or after it.

-With the rise of technology and ecommerce, it’s even more important to market with millennials in mind.
+With the rise of technology and ecommerce, it’s even more important to market products or services with millennials in mind.
 The thing is, they grew up alongside booming digital advancements and will define and change retail for the coming decade.

 How are millennials changing retail patterns?

 It’s all digital now (and price competitive).
-DigitalCommerce 360 reports that 60% of millennials shop online now while Goldman-Sachs finds that 57% of millennial shoppers price compare in-store.
+According to Invesp, more than 54% of millennials make their purchases online, and 45% admit they do it because they can compare products and prices.
 This means it’s imperative that brands have an online shop to appeal to this powerful generation of consumers.
 A social media presence is also a must-have in today’s world, with Awario stating that 74% of shoppers are compelled by brand social media accounts.

 Best marketing channels for millennials

-So we’ve made one thing clear – you’ve got to be digital to capture the modern millennial.
+So we’ve made one thing clear – you’ve got to be digital to capture the modern millennial audience.
 But what are the best channels to use?
 (You probably guessed already).